-- Cooperate with neighboring cities, the County, and other agencies in completing the Point-in-Time count every other year.
-Reach out to local colleges and universities and local and regional homeless service providers by July 2024 to identify partnership opportunities to conduct Point-in-Time counts. - Provide available funding for emergency shelter types to accommodate the unhoused, including shelter for victims of domestic violence, facilities for LGBTQ+ community members, and facilities that serve families and households with dependent minors which may include but are not limited to pregnant parents, parenting youth, households engaged in reunification and/or child welfare services in need of funding to render said services with the goal of supporting a minimum of 500 shelter beds. - Establish a reserve fund for operations, support services, maintenance, and repair for various types of shelters and activities (e.g., case management provided at shelters and triage centers, including sleeping cabins, and Project Homekey-funded shelters/triage centers). - Support the temporary transition of former motels into emergency shelter and permanent supportive housing through private partnerships and the use of Low-Income Housing Tax Credits (LIHTC). - Leverage the Homeless Assistance Response Team (H.A.R.T) to provide direct services, street outreach, and case management services.

-- Support the Voucher Incentive Program (established in 2023) which recruits landlords to house families experiencing homelessness or who are at risk of homelessness.
-The Voucher Incentive Program provides financial compensation to landlords that, for the first time, rent units to Housing Choice Voucher holders who otherwise would not be able to identify a leasable unit. - Work with local service providers to explore the feasibility of a safe parking program which would designate parking lots for people living out of their vehicles to safely stay overnight and provide services to help navigate them toward permanent housing. - Assess how many youth are at risk of homelessness (couch surfing, aging out of foster care) and partner with local school districts and colleges to develop targeted strategies to address the needs of at risk youth.
+- Provide available funding for emergency shelter types to accommodate the unhoused, including shelter for victims of domestic violence, facilities for LGBTQ+ community members, and facilities that serve families and households with dependent minors which may include but are not limited to pregnant parents, parenting youth, households engaged in reunification and/or child welfare services in need of funding to render said services with the goal of supporting a minimum of 500 shelter beds. - Establish a reserve fund for operations, support services, maintenance, and repair for various types of shelters and activities (e.g., case management provided at shelters and triage centers, including sleeping cabins, and Project Homekey-funded shelters/triage centers). - Support the temporary transition of former motels into emergency shelter and permanent supportive housing through private partnerships and the use of Low-Income Housing Tax Credits (LIHTC). - Leverage the Homeless Assistance Response Team (H.A.R.T) to provide direct services, street outreach, and case management services, including outreach to link unhoused residents with mental health and substance treatment services. - Support the Voucher Incentive Program (established in 2023) which recruits landlords to house families experiencing homelessness or who are at risk of homelessness.
+The Voucher Incentive Program provides financial compensation to landlords that, for the first time, rent units to Housing Choice Voucher holders who otherwise would not be able to identify a leasable unit. - Work with local service providers to explore the feasibility of a safe parking program which would designate parking lots for people living out of their vehicles to safely stay overnight and provide services to help navigate them toward permanent housing. - Provide mobile showers and restrooms for unhoused individuals through the Homeless Services Division. - Provide crisis intervention training to City staff that work with the unhoused community. - Assess how many youth are at risk of homelessness (couch surfing, aging out of foster care) and partner with local school districts and colleges to develop targeted strategies to address the needs of at risk youth.
 [Source: 2015-2023 Housing Element, Program 9, modified with strategies from the One Fresno Housing Strategy]

-Responsibility Planning & Development Department Funding Source HUD Funds (ESG), HOME, Project Homekey, Homeless Housing Assistance Prevention (HHAP) Timeframe Identify partnership opportunities to conduct Point-in-Time counts and surveys by July 2024.
+Responsibility Planning & Development Department Funding Source HUD Funds - ESG, HOME, State Funds - Project Homekey, Homeless Housing Assistance Prevention (HHAP) Timeframe Identify partnership opportunities to conduct Point-in-Time counts and surveys by December 2024.

 Annual implementation as part of the Emergency Shelter Grant and Continuum of Care funding process and complete annual reporting for HUD entitlement funds throughout the planning period.
 Objective Invest in various housing and emergency shelter types to serve people experiencing homelessness with the goal of sustaining an inventory of at least 500 shelter beds and creating 400 new units of permanent supportive housing.